elkebir-group/SharpTNI/data/README.md

 has input files readable for SCOTTI script to generate the xml file that can be used to run on BEAST.
 We also provide the generated xml file.

+Results generated using this data are available at https://doi.org/10.13012/B2IDB-9734610_V1